Fix Can't Read From the Source File or Disk on Windows

 If the file transfer fails despite fixing permissions and running CHKDSK, the source file itself may be corrupted beyond what Windows can repair natively.

 EaseUS Data Recovery Wizard scans drives at the sector level and reconstructs files from partial data.
-When we tested it on a drive where 3 files failed to copy with the source error, it successfully recovered 2 of the 3 files as intact, fully usable documents:
+When we tested it on a drive where several files failed to copy with the source error, it successfully recovered most of them as intact, fully usable documents:

 Get EaseUS Data Recovery for corrupted files that standard tools can’t reach.
 For drives with partition errors, EaseUS Partition Master adds surface testing and partition repair tools.